ExPairT-LLM: Exact Learning for LLM Code Selection by Pairwise Queries: Proofs

 \section{Proofs}

-\fta* \begin{proof} $C^*$ is initially $\mathcal{P}$ (\cref{ln:init}).
-We show that, starting from the second iteration, the size of $C^*$ decreases by at least one in~\Cref{ln:argmax}.
+\fta* \begin{proof} $C^*$ is initially $\mathcal{P}$ (\lineref{ln:init}).
+We show that, starting from the second iteration, the size of $C^*$ decreases by at least one in~\lineref{ln:argmax}.
 Thus, in iteration $|\mathcal{P}|$, at the latest, $C^*$ contains a single program and \tool terminates.
 At the end of every iteration, \tool either terminates or finds and validates a differentiating input.
 In the latter case, the next call to \texttt{cluster} returns at least two clusters which partition $C^*$, i.e., their sizes are smaller than the size of~$C^*$.
-One of these clusters is set to~$C^*$ in~\Cref{ln:argmax}, and thus the claim follows. \end{proof}
+One of these clusters is set to~$C^*$ in~\lineref{ln:argmax}, and thus the claim follows. \end{proof}

 \ftb* \begin{proof} Let $p^* \in \mathcal{P}$ be a correct program for the task $t$.
 We prove by induction.

 \textbf{Base:} In the first iteration, ${C}^* = \mathcal{P}$.
 Thus, $p^* \in {C}^*$.

 \textbf{Inductive Hypothesis:} Assume that $p^* \in {C}^*$ at the start of iteration $k$.